ulisesbocchio/jasypt-spring-boot/README.md

 **Note:** Notice the bean is declared `static`.
 This is necessary for this library's `BeanDefinitionRegistryPostProcessor` to find the custom bean.

 ## Demo App
-The [jasypt-spring-boot-demo](jasypt-spring-boot-demo) folder contains a working Spring Boot app example.
+The [jasypt-spring-boot-demo-samples](https://github.com/ulisesbocchio/jasypt-spring-boot-samples) repo contains working Spring Boot app examples.
-The Demo app explicitly sets a System property with the encryption password before the app in runned.
+The main [jasypt-spring-boot-demo](https://github.com/ulisesbocchio/jasypt-spring-boot-samples/tree/master/jasypt-spring-boot-demo) Demo app explicitly sets a System property with the encryption password before the app runs.
 To have a little more realistic scenario try removing the line where the system property is set, build the app with maven, and the run:

 ```
 	java -jar target/jasypt-spring-boot-demo-0.0.1-SNAPSHOT.jar --jasypt.encryptor.password=password